Team Managers

 Our Engineering Challenge asks students to explore and apply engineering skills and tools to design and build solutions to specific applications.

-• Design and build a roller coaster that will be assembled and then tested during the Presentation.
+• Design and build a transporter that will be tested during the team’s Presentation.

 • Create and present two Team Choice Elements that show off the team’s interests, skills, areas of strength, and talents.